forseti-security/forseti-security/docs/common/SERVICE-ACCOUNT.md

   --role=roles/editor
 ```

-## Supporting scanning of GSuite Groups
+## Create a service account for inventorying of GSuite Google Groups
 See [GSUITE-GROUPS](/docs/common/GSUITE-GROUPS.md) for the required steps to enable this capability.